 While the chokes roast, I like to prepare a little something special to top them off with.
 A salsa verde or green sauce.
 My salsa verde is composed of anchovies, garlic, capers, parsley and lemon.

 Please don’t be scared of the anchovies.
 Just try to use high-quality ones.
-I love these brands: Agostino Recca and Ortiz.
-This sauce is bright and acidic with a rich, umami flavor.
 It compliments those earthy sunchokes so well.
 The next time you spot a sunchoke, I hope you give this recipe a try!

 More winter recipes: